Please Be Patient, I Have Autism

 What is the best weighted blanket for autism?

 Weighted blankets are considered to be the best sleeping aids among the autism community.
 Even so, when you are shopping for a gravity blanket for your autistic child, make sure to always choose gravity blankets that are 7-12% of their total body weight – as per the doctors’ recommendation.
+Try the Corala Weighted Blanket Calculator to help you find YOUR ideal weight of a weighted blanket.

 The weighted physical force of calming blankets compels the body to sleep while driving away all the blues of any disorders – including the physical, mental and emotional ones.